Why is magnesium important to the body?

 Cramps & Spasms

 Like calcium, magnesium is essential for the proper function of muscles.
 Calcium is responsible for the contraction phase of muscles whilst magnesium is needed for the relaxation phase.
 Painful cramping at night and irritating twitches in the eyelids are usually the first signs of magnesium deficiency.
 Restless Leg Syndrome, a poorly understood neurological disorder, responds favourably to magnesium supplementation.

-Many studies indicate that there is a relationship between headaches, migraines and low levels of magnesium in the bloodstream.
+Many studies indicate that there is a relationship between low levels of magnesium in the bloodstream and preventing and treating stress headaches.
 Magnesium’s benefits appear to be related to its muscle and nerve relaxing properties.
 In cluster headaches, people suffer from up to 20 bouts of pain daily in a single siege that can last for months.
 Magnesium infusions may end those cluster headaches with some relief often within a seven day period.

 Anxiety, Nerves & Irritability